PombertLab/SYNY/README.md

 Unless the `--no_circos` command line switch is invoked, [Circos](https://circos.ca/) (pairwise and/or concatenated) will be generated from the protein clusters identified with SYNY (e.g. `.gap_0.`) and/or from the genome alignments computed with minimap2 (`.mmap.`).

 In the pairwise plots (`--circos pair`), genomes are plotted in pairs (query <i>vs.</i> subject) using the query as the reference.
 In the concatenated plots (`--circos cat`), all genomes are plotted together in a single figure, using the reference genome specified with the `--ref` command line switch.
 If omitted, the first genome encountered alphabetically will be used as the default reference.
-Both contenated and pairwise plots can be generated with the `--circos all` command line switch.
+Both concatenated and pairwise plots can be generated with the `--circos all` command line switch.

 Karyotypes can be plotted with Circos in normal and/or inverted orientation(s).
 In the inverted plots, the contigs/chromosomes from the genome(s) being compared to the reference are plotted in reverse, from last to first.
 By default, the Circos plots are plotted in normal orientation.
 This behavior can be modified with the `--orientation` command line switch (possible values are `normal`, `inverted` and `both`).